Computer Networking - Technical Systems Support Option

-Technical Systems Support students need a high school algebra background equivalent to CPE 0600, Algebra I. Students with little or no computer background should enroll in ITS 0800, Computer Fundamentals as a preparatory course before taking other computer courses.
+Technical Systems Support students need a high school algebra background equivalent to CPE 0600, Algebra I. Computer Fundamentals as a preparatory course before taking other computer courses.
 Students without adequate keyboarding skills should enroll in ITS 0810, Keyboarding/Word Processing.

 This program is available during the day and evening.
 Contact your academic advisor about an evening curriculum guide.
 Some classes may be offered on Saturdays, however the entire degree can not be completed on weekends.